letruongzzio/Mental-Attention-States-Classification-Using-EEG-Data/PRML - Report.md

 - `dropoutRate`: Dropout fraction.
 - `dropoutType`: Randomly removes neurons to prevent overfitting.

 #### 4.2.2.3.
-Training

-- **Optimizer**: Adam with an adaptive learning rate for efficient convergence.
-- **Loss**: Categorical Cross-Entropy for multi-class classification.
-- **Batch Size**: 32, Epochs: 50.
-- **Validation Set**: Used to monitor and improve model performance during training.

-#### 4.2.2.4.
-Optimization for EEG Data

-The use of **Depthwise and Separable Convolutions** ensures a balance between computational efficiency and the ability to learn spatiotemporal features from EEG data.

-#### 4.2.2.5.
 Reasons for Choosing EEGNet for EEG Data in This Task

 - **Tailored for EEG Data**: The compact architecture processes EEG data efficiently, capturing both temporal and spatial patterns crucial for classifying psychological states.